Takoradi Technical University: Logo

 The university logo is intended to capture the essence of technical and vocational education.
 The circular nature of the logo symbolizes the completeness of the training and education nurtured at Polytechnic.
 The motto emblazoned around the edge reads: "Adwen, Akoma na Nsa ma mpuntu" literally "The brain (mind), heart, and hands (skills) engender development."

 The interior of the logo is an open book set against a red gear against a yellow background.
 The interior is intended to symbolize the technical and vocational education and training provided by the university.
 The Adinkra symbol of "Ntesie" or "Mate masie" (literally, "I have heard and I have kept it") is a Ghanaian cultural symbol for learning, which is set on a blue background with yellow waves representing the location of the institution near the sea.

 The royal blue colour that encircles the emblems in the logo represents the global appeal of education and that "the sky is the limit" for all students.
-The fire red colour symbolizes hard work and personal sacrifices, which underlie success in all endeavours.
-The rich yellow colour encapsulates the wealth that results from the application of the skills and knowledge acquired through the unique education at the Takoradi Polytechnic.
+The fire red colour symbolizes hard work and personal sacrifices, which drive success across all initiatives.
+The yellow colour encapsulates the wealth that results from the application of the skills and knowledge acquired through the education at the Takoradi Polytechnic.